victor-istomin/c-with-crosses/content/posts/ue-post-edit-property/index.md

 As the top-level class is a Blueprint, it's added to an actor by the Editor, making it a Blueprint-spawned component.
 It is a crucial detail.

 Eventually, I wanted the component to reflect in-editor changes by updating its appearance.
-For instance, update the laser preview mesh when the Editor changes the InitialLength property.
+For instance, update the editor-only laser preview mesh when the Editor changes the default laser length property.

 The well-known way to do this is to override the `UActorComponent::PostEditChangeProperty` method.
 Having a decent C++ experience and several examples, this looks trivial, so I crafted the following code.